MicrosoftDocs/azure-ai-docs/articles/search/index-add-scoring-profiles.md

 ## How search scoring works in Azure AI Search

 Scoring profiles supplement the default scoring algorithm by boosting the scores of matches that meet the profile's criteria.
 Scoring functions apply to keyword search, pure vector queries, and on hybrid queries.

-When you use scoring profiles, all queries regardless of type are ranked using the [Reciprocal Ranking Function (RRF)](hybrid-search-ranking.md) algorithm, including standalone text and vector queries.
-Scoring functions directly affect the final ranking of all documents post-RRF-ranking.
+When you use scoring profiles or any other boosting features in Azure AI Search, the [Reciprocal Ranking Function (RRF)](hybrid-search-ranking.md) algorithm assigns the score, including for standalone text and vector queries.
+Post-RRF, all scoring/boosting, [semantic ranking](semantic-search-overview.md), and [vector weighting](vector-search-how-to-query.md#vector-weighting) adjustments occur.

 :::image type="content" source="media/scoring-profiles/scoring-over-ranked-results.png" alt-text="Diagram showing which fields have a scoring profile and when ranking occurs.":::

+For text queries, weight is always `1.0`.
+For vector queries, weight is a decimal.
+For example, if you have two vector queries, one weight could be `0.5` while the other could be `2.0`.

 > [!TIP]
 > You can use the [featuresMode (preview)](index-similarity-and-scoring.md#featuresmode-parameter-preview) parameter to request extra scoring details with the search results (including the field level scores).